Azure/azure-rest-api-specs/specification/authorization/resource-manager/readme.md

     where: $.definitions.DenyAssignmentProperties.properties.isSystemProtected
     from: authorization-DenyAssignmentGetCalls.json
     reason: for this case the result of the proposed change would resemble a boolean anyways
+  - suppress: R4024
+    reason: Preview versions still in use
 ```

 ### Tag: package-2020-10-01-preview